Spinal cord stimulation

 - You may shower the day after surgery.

-- Gently wash the incision covered in Dermabond (skin glue) with soap and water.
+- Gently wash the incision covered in Dermabond skin glue with soap and water every day.
+Don’t rub or pick at the glue.
 Pat dry.
-Inspect and wash the incision daily.

 When to Call Your Doctor